Key statistics for bladder cancer

-The rates of new cancers and of cancer deaths have been fairly stable in men and have been dropping slightly in women in recent years.
-More than 500,000 people in the United States are bladder cancer survivors.
+The rates of new bladder cancers and of cancer deaths and have been dropping slightly in women in recent years.
+In men, incidence rates have been decreasing and death rates have been stable.

 Bladder cancer occurs mainly in older people.
 About 9 out of 10 people with this cancer are over the age of 55.
 The average age at the time of diagnosis is 73.

 Men are about 3 to 4 times more likely to get bladder cancer during their lifetime than women.
 Overall, the chance men will develop this cancer during their life is about 1 in 26.
-For women, the chance is about 1 in 90.
-(See the next section for risk factors that can affect these chances.)
-Bladder cancer is the fourth most common cancer diagnosed in men.
+For women, the chance is about 1 in 88.
+(But each person’s chances of getting bladder cancer can be affected by certain risk factors.)

-Whites are diagnosed with bladder cancer almost twice as often as blacks.
+Whites are diagnosed with bladder cancer about twice as often as African Americans or Hispanic Americans.

-In about half of all cases, patients are first diagnosed with bladder cancer while it is still confined to the inner layer of the bladder (non-invasive or in situ cancer).
-About 35% have bladder cancer that has invaded into deeper layers but is still contained in the bladder.
-In most of the remaining cases, the cancer has spread to nearby tissues outside the bladder.
-Rarely (in about 4% of cases), it has spread to distant sites.
+About half of all bladder cancers are first found while the cancer is still confined to the inner layer of the bladder wall.
+(These are called non-invasive or in situ cancers.)
+About 1 in 3 bladder cancers have invaded into deeper layers but are still only in the bladder.
+In most of the remaining cases, the cancer has spread to nearby tissues or lymph nodes outside the bladder.
+Rarely (in about 4% of cases), it has spread to distant parts of the body.
 Black patients are slightly more likely to have more advanced disease when they are diagnosed, compared to whites.